 Cloud computing infrastructure is often considered a commodity resource.
 And it’s true that IT managers largely aren’t opting for one cloud provider over another because of the specs of their servers or storage appliances.
 But that doesn’t mean that every cloud vendor will work equally well for every organization and every use case.

-When choosing between cloud providers, business and IT leaders should consider the following factors.
+When choosing between cloud providers, business and IT leaders should consider the following selection criteria to help them make the right decision.

 1. Use Case